RatJuggler/dinosauria-bot/README.md

     $ node app/dinosauria-bot.js --test

-There is also a list of pre-defined `npm` scripts you can use:
+There are also some pre-defined `npm` scripts you can use:

 - start: Run the bot as normal.
 - help:  Run the bot showing the help options.